Government of the Ming dynasty: Grand Secretariat and Six Ministries

 Despite the official rhetoric of resisting Mongol rule and reviving the Tang dynasty model, the Hongwu Emperor did not simply restore the old system or copy the Yuan dynasty's administrative structure.
 Instead, he incorporated elements of traditional Chinese administration, dividing it into civil, surveillance, and military offices.
-At the center of this system was the Central Secretariat (Zhongshu Sheng), led by two Chief Councilors (chengxiang) of the rank 1a, known as "of the left" (senior) and "of the right" (junior).
+(Note: Under the Yuan dynasty, the central government was organized around the Secretariat (Zhongshu Sheng), the Censorate (Yushitai), and the Bureau of Military Affairs (Shumi Yuan), which respectively handled civil administration, supervisory functions, and military affairs.
+The Ming largely retained this tripartite division while modifying its institutional form.)
+At the center of this system was the Central Secretariat (Zhongshu Sheng), led by two grand chancellors (chengxiang) of the rank 1a, known as "of the left" (senior) and "of the right" (junior).
 These two were informally referred to as the "Prime Ministers" (zaixiang).
 The Secretariat oversaw Six Ministries and other civil authorities.

 Submissions and memoranda addressed to the emperor were centralized in the Office of Reports Inspection (Chayan si) starting in 1370, which was later renamed the Office of Transmission (Tongzheng si) in 1377.
 Copies were sent to Offices of Scrutiny (ke), which oversaw the various ministries, while the original was sent directly to the emperor.
 With the emergence of the grand secretaries, a new process was implemented where they would propose a solution to the emperor, and after receiving his signature, the relevant supervisory authority would forward the documents to the appropriate ministry.
-In most cases, the matter was first discussed by the seven or nine chief ministers, and their written opinions were then reviewed by the Office of Transmission.
+In most cases, the matter was first discussed by the seven or nine chief ministers, and the Office of Transmission then reviewed the ministers' written opinions.
 The final decision was then announced through an imperial decree in the court record (chaobao) and in a condensed form in the Beijing Gazette (dibao), which also included reports on the country's domestic and foreign policies.